cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 **In this lib, JSON schemas are used to validate the data retrieved from local storage.**

 The JSON schema standard has its own [documentation](https://json-schema.org/), and you can also follow the `JSONSchema` interfaces exported by the lib.
-But as a convenience, we'll show here how to validate the common scenarios.
+But we recommend to following examples.

 ## How to validate simple data